 Protecting the world's greatest coral reef

-Professor Peter Harrison’s pioneering coral reef restoration program is a critical step in protecting the Great Barrier Reef – and it has the potential to regenerate reefs around the world.
+Marine Ecologist Professor Peter Harrison’s coral reef restoration program is a critical step in protecting the Great Barrier Reef – with potential to regenerate reefs around the world.

 Australia’s spectacular World Heritage Listed Great Barrier Reef is the largest coral reef system in the world.
 It’s one of our planet’s seven natural wonders, and is vitally important both environmentally and economically.